Skip to main content

 “ I want to see that!”
 Survi said curiously.

-“ I know, I tell no one what I feel.”
+“ I know, I understand.
+I tell no one what I feel either.”
 He agreed.

-At dawn, She woke and stepped out of the room she was given by a generous Hansa.
-Her nature was so warm she felt at home.
-She walked down the dark corridor in search of a balcony as she bumped into someone.
+At dawn, she woke and stepped out of the room she was given by a generous Hansa.
+Her nature was so warm that she felt at home.
+She walked down the dark corridor in search of a balcony, and she bumped into someone.

 “ I’m sorry.”
 They spoke in unison.
-Then stared at each other.
+They stared at each other.

-She had sent her car, which came after a tyre change yesterday to the hotel in Udaipur to bring back her luggage.
-For the night she was in his mother’s saree.
-He stared at her looking typically Rajasthani in the attire and asked surprised,
+She had sent her car, which came after a tyre change the day before, to the hotel to bring back her luggage.
+For the night, she was in his mother’s saree.
+He stared at her, looking typically Rajasthani in her attire, and asked, surprised,

 “ Miss Joshi…”